Image

 What self-defense weapons are legal in Missouri?

-Common self-defense items that you are permitted to use in Missouri include firearms, stun guns, tasers, pepper spray, and batons.
-Some of these still face restrictions in their use, though.
+Common self-defense items that are legal to use in Missouri include guns, stun guns, tasers, pepper spray, and batons, although some face special restrictions.

 What is the penalty for armed criminal action in Missouri?

-Armed criminal action is not a standalone criminal charge, but an add-on to another felony.
-Punishments for this crime are always on top of the penalties for the other felony, and depends on whether the person already has armed criminal action on their record or not:
+Armed criminal action is technically a felony in and of itself, but only occurs when allegedly committing another felony.
+Punishments for this crime are always on top of the penalties for the original felony, and depends on whether the person was previously convicted of armed criminal action:

 First offense: Adds 3-15 years (or 5-15 years if the gun was illegally possessed)